CHOOSING A COLOUR SCHEME WHEN YOU'RE TOTALLY STUCK

 Or maybe you’re finding yourself drifting towards random choices just to get the job done.
 Are you?
 Can you feel the pull?
 Oh, I have been there, done that!
-And I have the purchase of red living room blinds, purple bedroom blinds and a scarlet and purple stair runner to show as a result.

-MAKE YOUR COLOUR CHOICES PERSONAL
+MAKE YOUR COLOUR SCHEME PERSONAL

 And that is the key.
 This is your home, and the colour scheme you choose should be personal to you; based on what you like and love.
-Easy!

 TIP #1 - LOOK IN YOUR WARDROBE